amoux/qaam-nlp/README.md

  'start': 459}
 ```

-How does a query fetch results better than other more complex methods?
-Simply, by adjusting the input (question) to the context of it's environment (texts).
-In short, qaam properly accommodates the input query to the environment's vocabulary to fetch the best output.
+How does the `input to context-adjustment first technique` yields faster and more accurate results from more complex methods?
+In short, qaam appropriately adjusts (fits) the input query to the environment's vocabulary.

-- In the query below, the question/query outputs the same result as above - regardless of incorrect spelling or grammar.
+- In the query below, the output remains equivalent to the result as above - regardless of incorrect spelling or grammar.

 ```python
 question = "Why is it food to use pre-trained sentencr encoters?"